TobikoData/sqlmesh/docs/reference/cli.md

                      will be applied.
   -e, --end TEXT     The end datetime of the interval for which this command
                      will be applied.
-  -l, --latest TEXT  The latest time used for non incremental datasets
-                     (defaults to now).
+  --execution-time TEXT The execution time used (defaults to now).
   --expand TEXT      Whether or not to expand materialized models (defaults to
                      False).
 If True, all referenced models are expanded as raw queries.
 Multiple model names can also be specified,